Compassionate Advocacy Combined With Aggressive Strategy In Serious Legal Challenges

 An arrest or criminal charge puts your freedom and future at risk.
-At Claffey Law, our lawyer, Katie Claffey, defends clients facing criminal sexual conduct, DWI, drug crimes, assault and other criminal charges in White Bear Lake, in Hastings and throughout the South Metro Minneapolis area.
+At Claffey Law, Attorney Katie Claffey defends clients facing criminal sexual conduct, DWI, drug crimes, assault and other criminal charges in White Bear Lake, in Hastings and throughout the South Metro Minneapolis area.
 From your first call through case resolution, she will explain your options and build a defense strategy for your specific situation.

 Minnesota classifies criminal offenses into three main categories, each carrying different potential consequences: